StartseiteArtikel

 For many years in the past, Wang Teng's schedule was divided into hourly segments, and every day seemed to be in a state of combat readiness.
 When this stage of his career came to an end, most people chose to take a rest.
 But Wang Teng didn't stop.

 According to Wang Teng's plan, Today Is a Good Day to Rest will launch relevant different hardware products one after another in 2 - 3 years.
-AI algorithms and APPs will run on the upper layer, and the underlying hardware IoT devices will be connected.
+AI algorithms and APPs will run on the upper layer, and the underlying hardware IoT devices will be integrated.

 It can be said that for a startup company based on hardware, the success or failure of the first product may determine its future fate.